About this course

 How you're taught

 You will typically study six modules in Year One and Two.
-Each module involves substantial amounts of practical work, in addition to around 20 one-hour lectures.
+Each module involves substantial amounts of practical work, in addition to your lectures.
 In your final year you’ll study five modules and a substantial research project.
 You will also take part in regular seminars and tutorials to support you with your studies.

 Hands-on learning